cecarlsen/dk.cec.plot/README.md

 ### Dependencies

-Plot depends on TextMeshPro and Unity.UI (for the samples scenes), which should be installed automatically when you drop the package in your project.
+Plot depends on TextMeshPro for text rendering and Unity.UI for the samples scenes.
+Both should be installed automatically when you drop the package in your project.

 ## Gettings started